apache/nuttx/boards/arm/am335x/beaglebone-black/README.txt

          Hit any key to stop autoboot: 0
          U-Boot#

-    7. Load Nuttx into memory from the U-Boot prompt and run
+    7. Load NuttX into memory from the U-Boot prompt and run

          U-Boot# load mmc 0 0x8a000000 nuttx.bin
          U-Boot# go 0x8a000000